 Astonishing examples of high intelligence in “lower” animals point to an all-knowing Creator.

-Truman, an octopus at the New England Aquarium, could see several aquarium workers each day; but he consistently soaked only one college student volunteer with cold salty water.
+Truman, an octopus at the New England Aquarium, could see several aquarium workers each day, but he consistently soaked only one college student volunteer with cold, salty water.
 After taking a leave for a few months, the volunteer returned and was promptly soaked again.
 Truman did not soak anyone else in the interim.1

 In the past decade, octopuses have gained a reputation for high intelligence and acute awareness of their environment.
 They don’t just recognize human helpers, but they plan ahead.
 Many species will construct barriers around their homes to guard against potential predators or put coconut shells together to make temporary shelters.
 This behavior is considered tool use and is associated with “higher” thinking animals.
-They have been known to crawl out of aquarium tanks and find their way down drains to the ocean.
+Octopuses have been known to crawl out of aquarium tanks and find their way down drains to the ocean.
 Supposedly, one enterprising fellow crawled across a table and into another tank to grab a late-night snack of crabs while no one was watching and then returned to its tank.

 Zookeepers and others who work with animals experience their smarts every day, but the rest of us miss out on these stories.
 We’re conditioned to assume “lower” animals aren’t smart.
 So stories like that about the octopus, an invertebrate, surprise us.
 For much of the last century, invertebrates were considered low on the scale of biological evolution and assumed to be much less intelligent than vertebrates like mammals.